Bazoukaa/Hotel_Bookings_Data_Analysis_with_R/README.md

 - treemap
 - plotly

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Author

-This analysis was created by [Your Name].
+This analysis was created by [Mohamed El-Baz].
 Feel free to reach out with any questions or suggestions.